 The need for energy-efficient infrastructures for sensor networks is becoming increasingly important.
-Wireless sensor networks are networks consisting of many sensor nodes that communicate over a wireless media.
+Wireless sensor networks are networks consisting of many sensor nodes that communicate over a wireless medium.
 A sensor node is equipped with a sensor module, a processor, a radio module and a battery.
 Since the battery limits the lifetime of the sensor nodes it also limits the lifetime of the sensor network, thus energy efficiency is a major issue for sensor networks.

 An important goal in many sensor networks is to monitor an area as long time as possible.
 Hence, it is important to distribute energy consumption evenly across the network.
-When the energy consumption is evenly distributed, the major part of the sensor nodes will stay alive approximately equally long time.
+When energy consumption is evenly distributed, the major part of the sensor nodes will stay alive approximately the same amount of time.
 This enables continued information gathering throughout the whole network area during the lifetime of the network.

-The most power-consuming activity of a sensor node is typically radio communication [10].
+The most power-consuming activity of a sensor node is typically radio communication [10], this applies to transmission and reception, and also to listening for data.
 Hence, radio communication must be kept to an absolute minimum.
 This means that the amount of network traffic should be minimized.
-In order to reduce the amount of traffic in the network, we build clusters of sensor nodes as proposed in e.g. [1, 3, 9].
-Some sensor nodes become cluster heads and collect all traffic from their respective cluster.
-The cluster head aggregates the collected data and then sends it to its base station.
-When using clustering, the workload on the cluster head is thus larger than for non-cluster heads.
-The cluster heads should therefore be changed several times during the lifetime of the sensor network in order to distribute the extra workload and energy consumption evenly.
+In order to reduce the amount of traffic in a network, we can build clusters of sensor nodes as proposed in e.g. [1, 3, 9].
+Some sensor nodes become cluster heads and gather all traffic from their respective cluster.
+The cluster head aggregates or fuses the gathered data and then sends it towards the base station.
+When using clustering, the workload on a cluster head is larger than for non-cluster heads.
+The cluster heads should therefore be changed several times during the lifetime of a sensor network in order to distribute the extra workload and energy consumption evenly.

-Our hypothesis is that the geographical distribution of the cluster heads severely influences the overall energy consumption of the network, thus prolonging its lifetime.
-Simulations presented in this paper indicate that introducing a minimum separation distance between cluster heads improves network lifetime.
+Our hypothesis is that the geographical distribution of the cluster heads severely influences the overall energy consumption of the network.
+Spreading the cluster heads more evenly means prolonging the lifetime of the network.
+Simulation results presented in this paper indicate that introducing a minimum separation distance between cluster heads improves network lifetime.

 For our simulations we have used the AROS architecture, Asymmetric communication and ROuting in Sensor networks [7].
-AROS is an extension of LEACH-C [2] which is a well known cluster-based sensor network architecture.
+AROS is an extension of

+LEACH-C [2] which is a well known cluster-based sensor network architecture.
 The AROS architecture is based on cluster groups using base stations with "unlimited" energy and "enough" bandwidth in the backbone network.
+In AROS we use a centralized approach where the resource-adequate base stations perform all the calculations necessary to evaluate routes and schedules, thus relieving sensor nodes from the energy-consuming task of executing complex distributed decision algorithms.
 Often, the base stations can be situated in existing infrastructures.
 For instance, there are infrastructure networks built in hospitals and industrial factories that could be used to host base stations.
-The infrastructure network can act as a, possibly fault tolerant, base station backbone for sensor nodes collecting data or monitoring patients.
+The infrastructure network can act as a, possibly fault tolerant, base station backbone for sensor nodes gathering data or monitoring patients.